Did you know that Christian

 Victoire de Castellane.
 “Creating is about searching, turning things over,

-and then finding ones cardinal point and setting
+and then finding ones cardinal point and setting off on a journey.

 Creation is the product of a stationary voyage.”